Australian Research Integrity Committee

 - ARIC-ARC, established under the executive powers of the Chief Executive Officer (CEO) of the ARC.

-An independent evaluation of ARIC has commenced.
-The evaluation will focus on the effectiveness and performance of ARIC in meeting its purpose as outlined in the ARIC Framework.
-It will include an assessment of:
+An independent evaluation of ARIC was completed in October 2023.
+The evaluation was conducted by KPMG and focuses on the effectiveness and performance of ARIC in meeting its purpose as outlined in the ARIC Framework.
+It includes an assessment of:

 - the way in which ARIC receives requests for review, including decisions about which matters are within scope

 - the processes for conducting reviews, including the time taken to complete the review